Noobify2012/Drippy-model/res/Readme.txt

 Caves and tunnels know who they are neighbors with as well as where they are in the dungeon.
 Edges contain the two caves associated with them.
 They also know which direction to travel to get from one cave to the other.
 In the next implementation, this will be used so that the player takes a direction of travel rather than an index to move through the dungeon.
+Caves also have a treasure list in them that if selected by the treasure placement method stores the randomly generated treasure.

+-The Dungeon implementation will let the user try and build the smallest possible graph by allowing them to build any graph with at least 6 nodes.
+It may not be able to construct it the first time and will throw an error if it cannot build a correct start and end point based on the randomly selected start point.

+-The constructor for the dungeon will also check for over interconnectivity, ensures there can't be more than 100% treasure in caves.

 How To Run.
 Instructions to run the program should include the following: